EverestWorks/EverTerm/README.md

 The terminal for beginners to use, and mod!

 **NEW!!** we have just implemented a new cli command processing framework, there could be some bugs, please do alert us if there are bugs
+**NEW!!** A new modding framework has just been implemented, and invide all of you do test it out!
 EverTerm Statistics:

 =====================================================